Course Catalog

 5 units

-Intensive work in French composition with the aim of attaining grammatical correctness and excellence of expression while developing literary appreciation.
+Intensive work in French composition with the aim of attaining fluency and accuracy of expression while developing literary appreciation.
 May be repeated for credit with consent of instructor.
-Prerequisite(s): course 6.
+Prerequisite(s): FREN 6 or placement by assessment.
 Students interested in this course who have not taken the prerequisite should meet with the instructor prior to the first class meeting.
+May be repeated for credit.

 FREN 114